-- a.
-By the 'statutory' method This is where the pooled salaried position paid into the practice has been deducted for tax purposes on the partnership computation and taxed on the employment pages of the individual's tax return. - b.
-By the 'concessionary' method This is where the pooled salaried position has been treated as self-employed (such as, partnership) income in accordance with HMRC Guidance noted at www.hmrc.gov.uk/manuals/eimanual/EIM03000.htm and subsequent pages.
+By the 'statutory' method

+This is where the pooled salaried position paid into the practice has been deducted for tax purposes on the partnership computation and taxed on the employment pages of the individual's tax return.

+By the 'concessionary' method

+This is where the pooled salaried position has been treated as self-employed (that is partnership) income in accordance with HMRC guidance noted at www.hmrc.gov.uk/manuals/eimanual/EIM03000.htm and subsequent pages.